datanav/docs/concepts.rst

 With the help of features like :ref:`streaming <concepts-streaming>`, :ref:`merging <concepts-merging>`, :ref:`namespaces <concepts-namespaces>` and :ref:`global datasets <concepts-global-datasets>` Sesam enables higher quality `master data management <https://en.wikipedia.org/wiki/Master_data_management>`_.

+The Sesam service is built around the principle that Sesam does not own the data stored in the data hub.
+The idea is that all the data in the data hub can be re-read from the sources and thus be fully rebuilt from scratch.

 .. _concepts-streaming:

 Streams of data